 For starters, the British still controlled the seas.
 The Germans waged submarine warfare out of necessity.
 Their surface fleet was considered no match for the Royal Navy.

 The Germans also lacked the sort of purpose-built landing craft that would be needed in an invasion.
 Nor did they have experience in amphibious warfare.

-Operation Sea Lion — as the plan was called — originally envisaged landings along the entire southern coast of England.
+Operation Sea Lion — as the plan was called — originally envisaged landings along the entire southern English coast.
 This was scaled down in recognition of the Kriegsmarine‘s shortcomings.
 The final version of the invasion plan proposed putting nine divisions ashore, or about 67,000 men.
 Once they had secured the beaches, more troops would follow.
-They were to push north and encircle London, which the Germans expected would prompt the British to surrender.
+They were to push north and encircle London.
+By then, the Germans expected the British would surrender.

-Even this scaled-down version was deemed infeasible by Germany’s military leaders.
+Even this scaled-down version was deemed infeasible by Germany’s military commanders.
 Most historians agree it stood little chance of success.

 Things looked very different at the time, however.
-Hitler was on a roll and the Allies couldn’t know that neither the German air force nor the navy would be up to the job.
+Hitler was on a roll and the Allies couldn’t know that neither the German air force nor navy was up to the job.

 First: get control of the air